PharmaLedger-IMI/pharmaledger-camera/README.md

 By default, the framework detects changes to the device orientation automatically.
 Orientation can also be managed manually as shown in the example below:

     func initCameraSession(){
-        // init the session with auto orientation disabled: config:CameraConfiguration = CameraConfiguration.init(
+        // init the session with auto orientation disabled and fixed to portrait: config:CameraConfiguration = CameraConfiguration.init(
             flash_mode: "torch",
             color_space: nil,